emcien/number-helpers-coffeescript/README.md

 number-helpers-coffeescript
 ===========================

-Ruby on Rails Number Helpers written in Coffeescript
+Ruby on Rails Number Helpers written in Coffeescript.

+All Rails tests are support EXCEPT the localization.
+These number helpers are English only.